DearCM1/South-Island-Recipes/files/brownies.md

 Cocoa Powder | 80g
 Milk Chocolate | 220g

+---
 ## Method

 ### **Preparation**

 1. Preheat fan oven to 160°C.

 2. Break up the **dark chocolate** into cubes and add to a bowl with the **butter**.
-Melt in a microwave at 30 second invervals.
+Melt in a microwave at 30 second intervals.
 Once melted, mix together with a level teaspoon of **fine sea salt** and leave aside to cool.

 3. Whisk the **eggs** and **sugar** in a kitchen aid (**see notes**) for 5 minutes on the highest power, until the mix leaves a trail on the surface when dropped from the whisk.